hacoo/rtik/README.md

 ## Status

-Updated 8/15/2017
+Updated 8/16/2017

 An early build of RTIK is now available as a non-game module.
+It provides full body IK for humanoids.
 While the current version of RTIK is very much an early alpha, you are welcome to experiment with it!

 ## Contact Info